 The fundraiser was originally the idea of Eoin MacNeill and Joe Kelly of A&L Goodbody.
 In January 1999, Eoin and Joe approached the Law Society to explore ways of bringing the legal profession together to create an annual fundraising event to support homeless children in Ireland and in Calcutta.
 They met with Ken Murphy, who introduced them to Cillian MacDomhnaill and the idea of Calcutta Run was born!
 Eoin, Joe and Cillian are still centrally involved in the Calcutta Run today.

 Spurred by the success of the inaugural run in 1999, the event has grown from strength to strength and now accommodates walkers, runners as well as golfers and Tag rugby players with events taking place in Dublin and Cork!

 The significant funds from the run go to support three of HOPE’s projects: Bhorukha Snehneer Residential Child Care Centre, Ashar Alo Residential Child Care Centre and the Emergency Response Unit in Kolkata.

-During the course of the partnership, members of the Calcutta Run organising committee have traveled Kolkata to visit these projects and see first-hand how the funds are used.
+During the course of the partnership, members of the Calcutta Run organising committee have traveled to Kolkata to visit these projects and have seen first-hand how the funds are used.

 We are looking for volunteers for marshalling and stewarding who will act as the “face” of the Calcutta Run, encouraging participants along the route, ensuring their safety, and providing direction.
 Volunteers will also distribute drinks to participants along the route at water stations.